-‘America First Light’: Afghanistan withdrawal brings a Biden Doctrine into focus
+‘America First Lite’: Afghanistan withdrawal brings a Biden Doctrine into focus

 Afghanistan is Exhibit A in Biden’s view of how not to apply American power, but it is complicated by his avowed belief that the United States draws strength from its alliances.
 NATO fought alongside the United States in Afghanistan, and several NATO nations have complained that they were blindsided by Biden’s abrupt announcement in April of a complete withdrawal.

 The decision to leave Afghanistan also comes amid broad misgivings about the 20-year conflict on both the right and the left.
-An Associated Press-NORC poll released Thursday showed that nearly two-thirds of Americans doubt the war was worthwhile, including 67 percent of Democrats and 57 percent of Republicans.
+An Associated Press-NORC poll released Thursday found that nearly two-thirds of Americans doubt the war was worthwhile, including 67 percent of Democrats and 57 percent of Republicans.

 “Going back to his decades in the Senate, the core of the president’s foreign policy vision has always been the same,” said Jake Sullivan, a longtime aide and current national security adviser.
-“A strong America that works together with partners and allies to stand up for our shared values, advance our shared interests, and demonstrate — even in the face of new and accelerating global challenges — that democracy can deliver for the American people and for people around the world.”
+“A strong America that works together with partners and allies to stand up for our shared values, advance our shared interests and demonstrate — even in the face of new and accelerating global challenges — that democracy can deliver for the American people and for people around the world.”

 Defiant and defensive, a president known for empathy takes a cold-eyed approach to Afghanistan debacle